Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ---

-## Why is Docker not the end solution?
+## Why Docker is not the end solution?

 Docker, as we all know, only helps in packaging the code and its dependencies in a container that runs in isolated environments.
 Containers are ephemeral in nature, which means they have a short life and can die and revive anytime.

-**Single host:**
+* **Single host:** Runs on a single machine.

-* **No auto-healing**: If containers are stopped by a user or go down for any reason, they do not restart automatically.
+* **No auto-healing:** Containers do not restart automatically if stopped by a user or if they go down for any reason.

-* **No auto-scaling**: Containers are not automatically increased during high traffic.
+* **No auto-scaling:** Containers do not automatically increase during high traffic.

-* **No enterprise-level support**: Docker Swarm can provide some support, but it is platform-oriented and only works well with Docker containers.Does not support Kubernetes custom resource definitions (extensions) that offer many useful features.
+* **No enterprise-level support:** Docker Swarm offers some support but is platform-oriented and only works well with Docker containers.
+It does not support Kubernetes custom resource definitions (extensions) that offer many useful features.

 Let’s start with an **Netflix example** to make things easier for you: